superstarlifter/doc/docs/how_to/calculate.md

 <img src="../assets/calc_27.png"  style="width:600px" class="border"></img>

 **Note: If you were to choose ‘Calculate before rollup then sum’, boxes per bin would have calculated incorrectly.
-Daily boxes per bin would have been calcualted and then totaled; thus, the boxes per bin would have been 92.72 in March and 111.44 in April.**
+Daily boxes per bin would have been calculated and then totaled; thus, the boxes per bin would have been 92.72 in March and 111.44 in April.**

 <img src="../assets/calc_30.png"  style="width:600px" class="border"></img>